 Quantity of sounds, ease of kit change.
 One of my biggest gripes with VSTs used to be how hard it was to switch kits on the fly and how long it would take.
 I'm coming to terms with this more though by:

-- Realizing that sounds modules spoiled me into thinking this was a big deal.
+- Realizing that hardware-based drum modules spoiled me into thinking this was a big deal.

 - Realizing that I would never expect to be able to swap out my acoustic kit between songs outside of maybe the snare.